||»University of Miguel Hernández (UMH)|

 On 20 September 2019 a demonstration event was organized in the SE Spain study site at the University Miguel Hernández to present the major findings of iSQAPER to stakeholders and to recommend the practice of minimum tillage, leaving vegetal residues on the soil and applying manure to pomegranate tree crops as a management practice of proven benefit to soil quality.
 The event was attended by around 25 participants.

-The results from this demonstration event and those held in the other study sites are summarized in »Demonstrations of recommended agricultural management practices in the study sites.
+The results from this demonstration event and those held in the other study sites are summarized in »Demonstration events in the study sites.

 A leaflet describing the AMP was prepared to accompany the discussion.